The Bursary Allowance:

-To be eligible to receive a bursary a student must :
+To be eligible to receive a bursary a learner must :

-The Bursary should help to remove barriers to students engaging with their learning programme.
-We may be able to help towards the costs clothing and shoes, personal care products, stationary and other costs associated with your course.
-Funding is based on a student following a full time programme of education
+The Bursary should help to remove barriers to learners engaging with their learning programme.
+We may be able to help towards the costs of clothing and shoes, personal care products, stationery and other costs associated with your course.
+Funding is based on a learner following a full-time programme of education.

 Are there any conditions attached to the scheme?

 Yes.
-Trinity Solutions will discuss a ‘Student Agreement’ at the beginning of the programme and talk about the standards of attendance and behaviour we consider acceptable.
-Bursary awards will be conditional on individuals meeting the requirements of the Student Agreement.
+Trinity Solutions will discuss a ‘Learner Agreement’ at the beginning of the programme and talk about the standards of attendance and behaviour we consider acceptable.
+Bursary awards will be conditional on individuals meeting the requirements of the learner Agreement.

 Free School Meals

-While following a study programme, students may be entitled to receive a ‘free meal’ for each day that they attend a training centre and / or a cash allowance of £2.41 for each day that they attend a work experience placement, as long as they meet the eligibility criteria as set out by the DFE / EFA.
-Each student will need to complete the ‘Free meal’ eligibility questions within the application
+While following a study programme, learners may be entitled to receive a ‘free meal’ for each day that they attend a training centre and/or a cash allowance of £2.41 for each day that they attend a work experience placement, as long as they meet the eligibility criteria as set out by the DFE / EFA.
+Each learner will need to complete the ‘Free meal’ eligibility questions within the application.

 How is bursary paid?

-Payments will only be made into the students own bank account by a process called BACS transfer.
+Payments will only be made into the learner's own bank account by a process called BACS transfer.

 Who do I contact if I have any questions?